Lightning Cycle Dynamics

 Lightning is a brand of recumbent bicycles produced by Lightning Cycle Dynamics based in Lompoc, California, United States.
-In 1979 the first Lightning recumbent was built by three students from Northrop Institute of Technology - Tim Brummer, Don Guichard and Chris Dreike.
-In 1981 Brummer won the Abbott prize in a Lightning recumbent for the first human-powered vehicle to break the then-common speed limit of 55 mph.
-A four-man team set the fastest time for the 1989 Race Across America, a record that still stands.
-They have also won the STP (Seattle to Portland) Challenge, among other achievements.
+In 1977 the first Lightning recumbent was built by three students from Northrop Institute of Technology - Tim Brummer, Don Guichard and Chris Dreike.
+In 1979 the teams White Lightning HPV, powered by cycle racers Jan Russell and Butch Stinton, won the Abbott prize in a Lightning recumbent for the first human-powered vehicle to break the then-common speed limit of 55 mph.
+A four-man team including Pete Peseyres and Bob Fourney set the fastest time for the 1989 Race Across America, a record that still stands.
+They have also won the STP (Seattle to Portland) and Paul Mitchell (San Francisco to Los Angeles) Challenge, among other achievements.
 Today Lightning Cycle Dynamics produces recumbent bicycles and carbon cranks.
-Many of the bikes are made in the U.S.
+All of the bikes are made in the U.S.

 Models

 Phantom D

 The Phantom uses a mono-tube design for simplicity and lower cost, while keeping the same geometry as the P-38 model and includes disc brakes.
-An optional add-on kit can convert the Phantom to a four-wheeled cycle, called the Phantom Quad.